 Chapter in work starts with explaining how to important is meaning and purpose in work.
-Then you will learn about the basic tools for optimal work; regulating blood sugar, and blood pressure, optimal diets (intermittent fasting, ketosis), optimising memory, optimising work ergonomics and getting into flow.
-A special treat for those who travel a lot (due to work or at their freetime) is the part of the chapter which teaches how to optimise traveling.
+Then you will learn about the basic tools for optimal work; regulating blood sugar, and blood pressure, optimal diets (intermittent fasting, ketosis), optimizing memory, optimizing work ergonomics, and getting into the flow.
+A special treat for those who travel a lot (due to work or at their free time) is the part of the chapter which teaches how to optimize travel.
 You will be then offered tips on how to monitor and measure the work environment and ways of working.

 Chapter highlights (work):

 - Information: Meaningful work, physiological systems, and hormones involved in optimal work, balancing blood sugar with nutrients and diet, regulating blood pressure